markharrison/securing-applications/docs/03-cybercrime.md

 Bad actors do bad things:

-- In many cases it may cause severe financial impact (for example - loss of customer trust, lost of intellectual property, severe compliancy fines, corrupted data ) .
+- In many cases it will cause severe financial impact (for example - loss of customer trust, loss of intellectual property, severe compliancy fines, corrupted data ) .
-- In the worst case can cause business ruin.
+- In the worst case will cause business ruin.
 - In the most catastrophic case, a malicious cyber-attack will cause loss of life.